Publication: Tammy 2 October 1976 to 1 January 1977

 With the help of the senior trek leader, Miss Carson (Carsie) Olympia begins to train Prince as a show jumper and they are soon winning some very classy events.
 This draws the attention of the Olympic Team Selection Committee.
 They ask Olympia to enter a list of qualifying events to get into the British team.
 Unfortunately Olympia has to enter them without Carsie’s help because Carsie suddenly has to go and nurse her ailing mother in Malta.
 When Summerlees closes for winter Olympia gets a farming job with one Farmer Bry, who agrees to provide transport to her events.

-Olympia makes such progress that she is now making big news, which unfortunately catches the attention of the Rotts.
-Their circus is now suffering because Linda’s formerly sensational horse act and the animal training have deteriorated without Olympia – the thing Rott had overlooked when he sacked her.
+Olympia makes such progress that she is now making big news, but of course it causes the wrongful blot on her record for animal cruelty to catch up to her.
+It starts with the Rotts.
+Their circus is now suffering because the animal training and Linda’s horse act have deteriorated without Olympia – the thing Rott had overlooked when he sacked her.
 They realise Prince is now worth a fortune as an Olympic prospect and hatch a plan to make it all theirs, with LOLA doing all the dirty work for them.

 Three days later Olympia is reunited with Prince and now has official proof of ownership.
 The same month (and one panel later) Olympia wins her Olympic gold.
 When she returns to Britain, Carsie is waiting for her.
 Carsie’s mother had passed over but left a house in Malta that she invites Olympia and Prince to share.